-Most of us working class people have used chatbots at least once in our lives.
-When I first heard of chatbots, embarrassed of living under a rock, not knowing what exactly this technology is (though I’d use it on a daily basis), I quickly turned to my intellect saviour “The Wikipedia”.
-Wikipedia is the new age encyclopedia.
-We all use and rely on Wikipedia for information every once in a while.
+Most of us have used chatbots at least once in our lives.
+When I first heard of chatbots, embarrassed of living under a rock, not knowing what exactly this technology is (though I’d use it daily), I quickly turned to my intellect savior, “The Wikipedia”.

-In the midst of my panic attack, my friend suggested me to use the chatbot that would assist my problem and provide a solution instantly.
+Amid my panic attack, my friend suggested using their chatbot, which would assist my problem and provide a solution instantly.
 Voila!
 God bless technology!
 So this is where my research about chatbots starts (Thanks to doughnuts).

-Therefore, this time all curious and impressed, I turned to Wikipedia once again to learn more about chatbot making.
-But I found out that Wikipedia could not possibly cover the multitude of technology building!
-Hence, in this blog, we’re going to discuss about “What Wikipedia Can’t Tell You About Making Chatbots”.
+Therefore, this time all curious and impressed, I turned to Wikipedia once again to learn more about chatbot building.
+But I found out that Wikipedia could not possibly cover the topic in depth!
+Hence, in this blog, we’re going to discuss “What Wikipedia Can’t Tell You About Making Chatbots”.
 But first, let’s start off with the basics.

 What are chatbots all about?

 A chatbot is a computer program that conducts conversations with human beings and executes automated tasks.
-Though chatbots have been there since the late 60’s, they’ve achieved full potential recently.
-Earlier “bots” had been in the industry for quite a while, taking up repetitive tasks and automating them, in turn speeding up the business process and helping the organisation run effectively.
-Then came the “chatbots”, which imitated human conversations by taking in hints and ‘cue’ words and helped develop the customer care services.
+Though chatbots have been there since the late '60s, they’ve achieved full potential recently.
+Earlier, “bots” had been in the industry for quite a while, taking up repetitive tasks and automating them, in turn speeding up the business process and helping the organization run effectively.
+Then came the “chatbots,” which imitated human conversations by taking hints and ‘cue’ words and helped develop the customer care services.
 But today, chatbots have evolved and reached such a great platform that they’re taking over all sectors of industries.

 How have chatbots transformed user experience?

-So now that we have brushed upon the basics, let’s get to the technical aspects of how to build a chatbot!
-There are mainly two approaches to this, with different types of chatbots in each.
+So now that we have brushed up on the basics let’s get to the technical aspects of how to create a chatbot!
+There are mainly two approaches to this, with different types of website chatbots in each.

-First would be the typical Rule-based approach, which requires heavy coding, consuming time, resources and money.
-There are 3 types of chatbots built when you use this manual approach.
+First would be the typical Rule-based approach, which requires heavy coding, consuming time, resources, and money.
+There are three types of chatbots built when you use this manual approach.

-Rule-based approach builds rule-based Chatbots which only respond to specific commands and is basic in nature.
+The rule-based approach builds rule-based chatbots which only respond to specific commands and are basic in nature.
 Then comes the AI chatbots that are smarter and better, reading and responding to natural language.
-The third one are the hybrid chatbots which comprise both, rule based and AI formats.
+The third one is the hybrid chatbots which comprise both rule-based and AI formats.

-Second approach would be opting for services which render you a substructure to build your chatbots on, without the need for coding.
-This proved to be a salvation for those bot building enthusiasts without programming skills.
+The second approach would be opting for services which render you a substructure to build your chatbots on, without the need for coding.
+This proved to be a salvation for those bot-building enthusiasts without programming skills.
 In this process, a bot builder uses one single code that can be used by all, at all the platforms available.

 What are the design elements to use?

-Design elements of a chatbot depends on the type of messaging platform you choose to install the bot at.
-A few top design elements that can be considered while building a bot are -
+Design elements of a chatbot depend on the type of messaging platform you choose to install the bot at.
+A few top design elements that can be considered while creating a bot are -

-How can you develop your chatbots further to derive the best user experience?
+How can you improve your chatbots further and user experience?

 Now that you’ve got the gist of how to build chatbots, let’s discuss about a few implications that can further improve your chatbots to deliver the best user experience.

 Hope this article helped you with what you were looking for.
-To try and read more about our chatbots, visit us at Engati.
+To read more about our chatbot ecosystem, check us out!